DBWALLER/Data_Engineering_Projects/README.md

 This module accesses the API fron IBGE, described in the site http://api.sidra.ibge.gov.br/

-After you donwload it, you have to add the folder containing the module into the sys.path of your computer, so Python can indentify this module  via 'import'command.
+After you download it, you have to add the folder containing the module into the sys.path of your computer, so Python can indentify this module  via 'import'command.

 Command lines in Python:
       import sys